fenago/NeuralNetworks_with_DrLee/chapters/ch9_activation_functions.md

 # Chapter 9: Activation Functions: The Neural Activation Cookbook: ReLU, Sigmoid, and Beyond

-> *"The river's path seems random, yet each bend and curve serves a purpose - to navigate obstacles, dissipate energy, and ultimately find the most efficient route to the sea."*
+> *"It is the mark of an educated mind to rest satisfied with the degree of precision which the nature of the subject admits."*
 >
-> *\u2014Dr.
-Ernesto Lee, Environmental Data Scientist*
+> *Aristotle*

 ## Introduction: The Hidden Power of Nonlinearity